Bed and Board Divorce

 Sometimes, ‘trying on’ a bed and board divorce can be a great option for couples who are unsure if they want to call it quits on the marriage.
 It is attractive for parties who might be battling a temporary but acute illness and need to rely on their partner’s health insurance benefits.
 For parties who are completely ready to move on, then it might not be a great option.
 The marriage will still be intact, even after a judgment of divorce from bed and board.

 You want to make sure that a divorce from bed and board is right for you.
 Peter Van Aulen is certified by the New Jersey Supreme Court as a matrimonial attorney.
 He has over 22 years of experience as a divorce and family law attorney.
 He has successfully handled many divorces throughout his career.
 His office is located in Saddle Brook New Jersey.
-For any questions on bed and board divorce in NJ, you can contact the Law Offices of Peter Van Aulen for a free 30 minute in office consultation at 201-845-7400.
+For any questions on bed and board divorce in NJ, you can contact the Law Offices of Peter Van Aulen for a free initial consultation at 201-845-7400.